Frequently Asked Questions

 Q: What is the currency in Cuba and how many U.S. Dollars can it buy?

-There are two currencies in use in Cuba.
-One for Cuban nationals and one for foreigners.
-The currency for use by foreigners is the Cuban convertible peso (CUC).
-Notes are in the following denominations of peso - 100, 50, 20, 10 and 5.
+Notes are in the following denominations of the CUC peso - 100, 50, 20, 10 and 5.
 Coins are in the following denominations - 1 peso, and 20, 5, 2 and 1 centavos.
 There is a 1:1 exchange rate between the two currencies.

 Q: Do I need to get vaccines before I travel?